tensorflow/community/governance/api-reviews.md

 deprecation warning on 2.x before deletion on 2.x+1; we should use the doc_controls decorators to not pollute API docs with deprecated "graduated" experimental APIs.
-For experimental function arguments we should consider catching `**kwargs` to raise the proper warnings for at least one version.
+For experimental function arguments we should consider catching `**kwargs` to raise the proper warnings for at least one version (note though that `**kwargs` is generally discouraged from our APIs; we prefer explicitly named keyword arguments if at all possible).